-Type of Activity Gain or (Loss) For Year Ended 2/29/2016 Age & Service Retirements.
+Type of Activity Gain or (Loss) For Year Ended 2/28/2018 Age & Service Retirements.
 If members retire at older ages or with lower final average pay than assumed, there is a gain.
-If younger ages or higher average pays, a loss. \$ (2,048,843) Death-in-Service Benefits.
-If survivor claims are less than assumed, there is a gain.
-If more claims, there is a loss.
-(662,097) Withdrawal From Employment.
+If younger ages or higher average pays, a loss. \$ (7,548,943) Death-in-Service Benefits.
+If more liabilities are released by deaths-in-service than assumed, there is a gain.
+If smaller releases, a loss.
+550,454 Withdrawal From Employment.
 If more liabilities are released by withdrawals than assumed, there is a gain.
 If smaller releases, a loss.
-15,635,652 Pay Increases.
+4,094,455 Disability Benefits.
+If more liabilities are released by disabilities than assumed, there is a gain.
+If smaller releases, a loss.
+(543,403) Pay Increases.
 If there are smaller pay increases than assumed, there is a gain.
 If greater increases, a loss.
-12,755,684 Investment Income.
+3,182,047 Investment Income.
 If there is greater investment return on assets than assumed, there is a gain.
 If less return, a loss.
-(21,936,690) Retiree, Beneficiary and Deferred Activity.
-Includes members living longer than expected, COLA increases different than expected, etc. 54,216,229 Benefit Reserve Fund.
-Change in reserve for future experience.
-145,197,128 Other.
-Miscellaneous gains and losses resulting from data adjustments, timing of financial transactions, valuation methods, etc. (2,165,043) Gain (or Loss) During Year From Experience \$ 200,992,020
+117,843,940 New active members.
+Includes the hiring of existing LAGERS members by other employers ("linked" members).
+(18,509,739) Benefit Reserve Fund.
+The effect of the change in reserve for future experience and other retiree experience on system-wide UAAL.
+(55,924,407) Other.
+Miscellaneous gains and losses resulting from data adjustments, timing of financial transactions, valuation methods, etc. (14,397,420) Gain (or Loss) During Year From Experience \$ 28,746,984